jensstein/oandbackup/DEVDOC.md

 - [ ] Compatibility with Work Profiles: making Backup/Restore-Task profiles-sensitive.
 NEEDS TESTING

-- [ ] Handle the error about disabling "verify apps over USB".
+- [x] Handle the error about disabling "verify apps over USB".

 - [ ] Replace deprecated Classes/Methods: AsyncTask, ProgressDialog (mostly with kotlin).

-- [x] kil or not kill: all system apps, uids < 10000 or blacklisting...
+- [x] kill or not kill: all system apps, uids < 10000 or blacklisting...

-- [ ] TargetSDK 30: storage access problems
+- [ ] TargetSDK 30 & updated StorageManger on SDK29: storage access problems

 - [x] Improve on performance in aftermath of using SAF (maybe more can be done?)

 - [x] Enable encryption direct shortcut

+- [ ] Not responding to clicks after long time in background

 ## Planned Restructure

-- [ ] Use DataBinding for Items.
+- [ ] Use DataBinding/BindingAdapter where useful

+- [x] Migrate to Kotlin

-- [ ] Migrate to Kotlin
+- [ ] Use Kotlin style explicitly

+- [ ] ViewModel where useful